blaserlab/lapalombella_whipp/README.md

 3. Install our helper R package, blaseRtemplates, from blaserlab.r-universe.dev.
 Instructions available at https://blaserlab.r-universe.dev/ui#package:blaseRtemplates

-4. Open R/dependencies.R, edit the line at the bottom starting "blaseRtemplates::bb_renv_datapkg" to point to the directory where you unzipped the project data package.
+4. Open R/dependencies.R, edit the line at the bottom starting "blaseRtemplates::bb_renv_datapkg" to point to the directory where you saved the project data package.

 5. Source R/dependencies.R and then source R/configs.R